ChainAgnostic/CAIPs/CAIPs/caip-151.md

 ## Abstract

 CAIP-19 defined a way to identify a type of asset (e.g. Bitcoin, Ether, ATOM) and an asset ID (for a non-fungible token) in a human-readable, developer and transaction friendly way.
-CAIP-XXX mirrors exactly its structure and usage, but allows for a broader range of characters in `Asset ID`.
-All valid CAIP-19 addresses are valid CAIP-XXX addresses, but not vice versa.
+CAIP-151 mirrors exactly its structure and usage, but allows for a broader range of characters in `Asset ID`.
+All valid CAIP-19 addresses are valid CAIP-151 addresses, but not vice versa.

 ## Motivation